yashpatel5400/crc/README.md

 python crc.py --setup airfoil
 ```
 This will produce a file in the `results/` directory with controllers defined using CRC and alternate margin methods.
 The main workhorses in this
-policy gradient method are the `policygradient.py` and `ltimult.py` scripts, which have the bulk of the implementations.
+policy gradient method are the `policygradient.py` and `ltimult.py` scripts in `polgrad/`, which have the bulk of the implementations.
 Once the robust controllers
 have been defined, they can be evaluated (to obtain the respective regrets) using
 ```
 python evaluate.py --setup airfoil